nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Digtal Child Health event messages.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis, and remains subject to clinical review.
 Changes to this specification following the initial beta release will be documented here.

 ## Beta 1.1.0 ##
-Following stakeholder feedback and INTEROPen curation, this implementation guidance has been updated as follows:
+Following stakeholder feedback and INTEROPen curation, this implementation guidance has been updated:

 - [Digital Child Health Events Model](explore_dch_events_model.html) - a new page sharing Digital Child Health Events Model mapping to Healthy Child Programme interventions
 - **Admission Details** - Patient Location clarified to use CareConnect-DCH-Location-1.type.text